abhijitdc/bigquery-streaming-demo-tf/README.md

 ## Setup

-This `main.tf` file orchestrates the creation of a Google Cloud Platform (GCP) project and its core components for demonstrating data streaming into BigQuery via Pub/Sub, leveraging the Google Cloud Foundation Fabric modules for automation and best practices.
+This `main.tf` file orchestrates the creation of a Google Cloud Platform (GCP) project and its core components for demonstrating data streaming into BigQuery via Pub/Sub, leveraging the Google **[cloud-foundation-fabric](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/)** modules for automation and best practices.
 It also prepares a Cloud Run job and cloud build deployment.

 **Key Responsibilities:**